mikomatyk/vimrc/README.md

 # vimrc

 A set of my configuration files for Vim text editor.
-This is a compilation of many different configs I made for myself over the long years since I was introduced to Vim in the year 2002.
+This is a compilation of many different configs I made for myself over the long time since I was introduced to Vim in the year 2002.
 All gathered together, cleaned up and updated.
 It's my oldest and longest evolving work I've ever published!